 This Laos-based tourism company built a network of hiking trails and bungalows to bring tourism dollars into remote villages—and preserve local culture.

-Nestled in the lush, northern mountainous region of Laos is the tourism hotspot of Luang Prabang, a provincial city that features beautifully preserved temples, traditional architecture and artistic heritage.
-A UNESCO World Heritage Site, in recent years Luang Prabang has experienced a tourism boom—the city of around 50,000 people hosts an estimated 500,000+ travelers per year, which has led to infrastructure such as hotels, roads and dependable electricity, and higher incomes.
+Nestled in the lush, northern mountainous region of Laos is the tourism hotspot of Luang Prabang, a provincial city that features beautifully preserved temples, traditional architecture, and artistic heritage.
+A UNESCO World Heritage Site, in recent years Luang Prabang has experienced a tourism boom—the city of around 50,000 people hosts an estimated 500,000+ travelers per year, which has led to infrastructures such as hotels, roads, and dependable electricity, and higher incomes.

 While tourist dollars are flooding into the city of Luang Prabang, many surrounding villages in the province are still struggling.
 80% of the population are subsistence farmers, and some villages don’t even have running water.
 It is this disparity that prompted 2000-founded tour operator Tiger Trail Travel to launch their Fair Trek brand in 2007, which works exclusively in Laos.

 “The Fair Trek initiative is trying to develop and diversify tourism spend by adding an extra revenue stream,” says Tom Partridge, biking manager for Tiger Trail Travel who worked extensively on Fair Trek.
 “Our goal is to take a trickle of that tourist dollar into communities where even a tiny amount of money can make a huge difference.”